varadinov/devops_101_labs/07/06_deployments/readme.md

 ```bash
 kubectl describe deployment nginx-deployment
 ```
-**Note:** If you review carfully the description of the deployment, you will find that it relays on ReplicaSets.
+**Note:** If you review carefully the description of the deployment, you will find that it relays on ReplicaSets.

 * List replicasets
 ```bash